cypress-io/cypress/cypress/v1.0/documentation/1-Commands/35-request.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.request`.

 **[cy.request( *options* )](#options-usage)**